qgan7125/PA-and-Section-Writeups/Section6-InheritanceMystery/README.md

-# Section6 - Inheritance Mystery
+# Section 6 - Inheritance Mystery

 ## Introduction
 The goal of today's section is to become more familiar with inheritance.